lab-antwerp-1/pc-group-5/planning/development-strategy.md

   - [ ] CSS: a class to position the aside
   - [ ] CSS: a class to style the text

+## Footer

+### Interface: Footer

+- An aside with links for digging deeper.
+  - [ ] HTML: some helpful text and links to social media profiles
+  - [ ] CSS: a class to position the footer
+  - [ ] CSS: a class to style the text
+  - [ ] CSS: a class to style links

 ### Branches and Issues

 - Planning